A Tale of Five Centuries

-The square building consists of stone blocks in five departments with the roof originally covered with shingles and later slate.
-On the eastern side is the sundial.
-Inside, on the ground floor, there was a pumping machine driven by a water wheel, which drew the water and pushed through the iron pipes up to the top floor into a copper tank.
-From there the water flew into the city fountains and into the castle through pine pipes connected with iron joints.
+The square structure of the Jičín Tower consists of stone blocks with five compartments and a tent roof covered originally with shingles and later with slate.
+There is a sundial on the eastern side.
+Inside, on the ground floor, was a pumping pressure machine powered by a water wheel, which pushed the pumped water through iron pipes to the top floor into a copper tank.
+From there it was then led into the town to the fountains and the castle through pine pipes connected by ironwork.

-The major renovation of the Tower Jicin was finished in 1649.
-In 1845, the Prague mechanic Romuald Božek repaired the pumps of the water pipeline at the cost of 196 gold coins and 30 kreutzers.
-When the third stone fountain was built in 1876 at the Wallenstein Square behind the statue of the Holy Trinity, the new powerful water pump costing 1750 golden coins was bought from the Fric and Machacek factory in Chlumec nad Cidlinou.
-Installation of the machine required 870 golden coins and pipes for the new fountain costed 720 golden coins.
-The local savings bank contributed 1,000 golden coins to the reconstruction.
-Following the construction of a new water pipeline from Studeňany in 1907 the water tower lost its original purpose and after the introduction of electricity to the town, it was converted into a transformer station.
-In 1993, the Tower was bought from the city by local artist Petr Heber and converted into a gallery of his works.
-In 2013, the already considerably dilapidated building obtained a new owner.
-It subsequently underwent a total refurbishment, during which there was maximum attention paid to the utilization of indigenous materials and historical furniture put into its present form.
+A major reconstruction of the Jičín Tower took place in 1649.
+In 1845, the Prague mechanic Romuald Božek repaired the pumps of the aqueduct at a cost of 196 zl.
+30 kr.
+When in 1876 a third stone fountain was installed in Valdštejn Square behind the statue of the Holy Trinity, a new more powerful pumping machine was purchased for the waterworks at a cost of 1750 zl.
+The pump was purchased from the factory Frič a Macháček from Chlum nad Cidlinou.
+The construction of the machine required 870 zl. and the pipes for the new fountain cost 720 zl.
+The local savings bank contributed 1000 zl to this reconstruction.
+However, with the construction of a new water pipeline from Studeňany in 1907, the Jičín Tower lost its original significance.
+In 1993, the artist Petr Heber bought it from the town and turned it into an exhibition of his artworks.
+In 2013, the tower, which had fallen into disrepair, was given a new owner.
+Subsequently, it underwent a complete reconstruction, during which it was restored to its current form of period romantic accommodation with maximum use of original materials and restored historical furniture.

-The building of the Tower Jicin is a testament to the construction development of the city, technical expertise and craft, and high aesthetic level of buildings of its time.
-It is an important urban object with a dominant position on the Kníže lake embankment in the northwestern part of the first protection zone of the Urban Conservation Jicin.
-Tower Jicn is a cultural monument registered in the Central list of cultural monuments of the Czech Republic under register number 45094/6-1097.
+The building of the Jičín Tower is a testament to the high aesthetic level of construction of its time, the building development of the town and the technical maturity of the craft.
+It is an urbanistically significant building with a dominant position at the dam of the Kníže pond in the north-western part of the first protection zone of the Jičín Municipal Conservation Area.
+The Jičín Tower is an immovable cultural monument registered in the Central List of Cultural Monuments of the Czech Republic under the register number 45094/6-1097.